 Centers are an important part of a classroom environment because:

-Most important children are learning through play.
+Most important, children learn through play.
 Play is the vehicle in which all children learn.
 They get to pretend and try new things and ideas.
 Children can make mistakes in an area where they feel comfortable to try again.
 Each center should include developmentally appropriate materials and ideas that build from what you have previously taught.
 Go through this list and see what your centers may be lacking or other things that you are doing differently.
 Reflect on how to make your centers the best they can be!

 ~ Tisha